 The average Indian is full to the brim with national pride that he has no logical reason to feel.
 His ideas on casteism and the workings of the society are reinforced by editors of the national dailies and the news channels.

 Most people in India never even graduate from their high schools, let alone college.
-And I say good for em.
+And I say good for them.
 Because the system feels the need to grind out all kind of potential competition it may get from any future thinkers.

 The only thing wrong with India is Indians.